Overview

 Filter Clients

-- All Clients - Show all synced clients
+- Total Items - Show all synced clients

-- Mapped Only - Show only clients linked to companies
+- Mapped - Show only clients linked to companies

-- Unmapped Only - Show clients that still need mapping
+- Unmapped - Show clients that still need mapping

 Step 3: Import